EC-Chaitanya/Dsa-gfg160-_in_python/README.md

 53. Sum pair closest to target
 54. Pair with given sum in a sorted array
 55. Count the number of possible triangles
-56. Index of subarray Sum
+56. Index of subarray Sum.
 57. Count distinct elements of every window
 58. Longest substring with distinct characters